Silent Night, Deadly Night 5: The Toy Maker: Plot

 Sarah is visited by her friend Kim, and Derek sneaks outside and throws the present in a garbage while they talk.
 However, Kim's adopted son Lonnie opens the gift and finds roller skates in it.
 While using the skates, Lonnie is hit by a car and left hospitalized when rockets hidden within the skates cause him to lose control.
 In a drunken rage, Joe begins beating Pino, accidentally killing him by knocking him down some stairs.

-Noah confronts Sarah at a parking garage and is revealed to be Sarah's old boyfriend and Derek's real father, and the two reconcile.
+Noah argues with Sarah at a parking garage and is revealed to be Sarah's old boyfriend and Derek's biological father, and the two reconcile.
 At Sarah’s house, Derek’s babysitter Meridith and her boyfriend Buck have sex when Joe has a horde of toys attack them.
 Sarah and Noah arrive and find a bloody Meridith, who tells them Buck is dead and that Joe has abducted Derek, taking him to the toy store.
 Noah tells Sarah about Joe's past, saying he was arrested years earlier for booby-trapping toys he gave to children after his pregnant wife died in a car crash.

 Sarah and Noah rush to the toy store.
 Joe attacks Noah with a remote control plane and an acid-squirting water pistol, knocking him out.
 Hearing the noise, Sarah goes downstairs, finds the toys and Joe reveals he is actually Pino, a robot.
 Pino explains to Sarah that Joe created him to replace his dead son and was continually broken and rebuilt by Joe in his drunken rages.
-Pino sexually assaults Sarah who stabs him in the head with a screwdrive.
+Pino sexually assaults Sarah who stabs him in the head with a screwdriver.
 Pino says he wants to kill Derek and replace him.
 Noah arrives and the couple destroy Pino.

 As Sarah, Derek, and Noah exit, the eyes of one of Joe's partially assembled robots spark ominously.